NL0125/NL_BlueStamp_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-For my first milestone, I made a circuit that used an ultrasonic sensor, buzzer, and pro micro board.
+For my first milestone, I breadboarded a circuit that uses an ultrasonic sensor, buzzer, and pro micro board.
 I then wrote code for the circuit to buzz/beep at frequencies directly proportional to the distance an object is calculated to be from the buzzer.
 This warns visually impaired people about obstacles in front of their body, as well as telling them the severity of their potential collision.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.